-- +++ = Very high
+- +++ = High

-- ++ = High
+- ++ = Medium

-- + = Medium
+- + = Low

-- 0 = Not effective or not sustainable

 Bearing in mind the impact of hazards on livelihood resources, the participants verify that the rankings are consistent with their views.
 The idea is to condense what the participants decided in the previous exercises, not create new rankings.
 The facilitators record the rankings in the second column of the table.